Sydney-Informatics-Hub/xnat-uploader/README.md

 This command will prompt you for your username and password on the XNAT server, read all the files from the spreadsheet and attempt to upload them.

-The files will be uploaded to the project specified, using XNAT's heirarchy:
+The files will be uploaded to the project specified, using XNAT's hierarchy:

 * Subject (research participant or patient)
 * Session (experiment or visit)